keras-team/keras-io/examples/nlp/md/neural_machine_translation_with_keras_nlp.md

 - Implement a sequence-to-sequence Transformer model using KerasNLP's `keras_nlp.layers.TransformerEncoder`, `keras_nlp.layers.TransformerDecoder` and `keras_nlp.layers.TokenAndPositionEmbedding` layers, and train it.
-- Use `keras_nlp.utils.greedy_search` function to generate translations of unseen input sentences using the greedy decoding strategy!
+- Use `keras_nlp.utils.top_p_search` function to generate translations of unseen input sentences using the top-p decoding strategy!

 Don't worry if you aren't familiar with KerasNLP.
 This tutorial will start with the basics.
 Let's dive right in!